-One final example.
-It was claimed earlier that access lists within a reservation are OR'd together to determine reservation access.
-However, this rule has one notable exception triggered by use of the parameter SRMAXTIME.
-This parameter controls the length of time a job can use the resources in a standing reservation.
-This access mechanism can be AND'd or OR'd to the cumulative set of all other access lists as specified by the SRTIMELOGIC parameter.
+In most cases, access lists within a reservation are logically OR'd together to determine reservation access.
+However, exceptions to this rule can be specified by using the required ACL marker, '' (i.e., the asterisk).
+Any ACL marked with this symbol is required and a job is only allowed to utilized a reservation if it meets all required ACL's and at least one non-required ACL (if specified).
+A common use for this facility is in conjunction with the TIMELIMIT attribute.
+This attribute controls the length of time a job may use the resources within a standing reservation.
+This access mechanism can be AND'd or OR'd to the cumulative set of all other access lists as specified by the required ACL marker.
+(NOTE: The required ACL marker is only enabled in Maui 3.2.6 and higher).
 Consider the following example configuration: